 - Student Organizations

 - Student Rights & Responsibilities

 - Student Union

 - Vice President for Student Affairs

 - News & Information

 General Information for Veterans

 California State University, Bakersfield is approved by the State of California as a training facility for veterans applying for VA benefits.
-The Office of Veterans Affairs provides services to veterans and dependents of veterans who are eligible for the Montgomery GI Bill.
+The Office of Veterans Affairs provides services to veterans and dependents of veterans who are eligible for the VA Educational Benefits.
 These services include certification of enrollment for educational benefits; direct liaison between the University and the Veterans Administration Regional Office regarding underpayment, overpayment, or nonpayment of benefits; veteran’s work-study; and information concerning University services.